marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	**Arguments** are:

 	-  :php:`$value` the new group ID for the subjects.
 The value can also be a variable itself or an array.
 Usually the most convenient way is to create a matching algorithm in a globals program code returning an array (e.g. called $any_array_name) with participants IDs as keys and the new group IDs as values.
-The code for the reset-function could then be $resetGroupNr($any_array_name[$id]);
+The code for the reset-function could then be :php:`$resetGroupNr($any_array_name[$id]);`

 Variables for lecturers (globals)